 The EA Approval, ECA, and the MECP-approved Groundwater and Surface Water Monitoring Plan, prepared by Stantec Consulting Ltd. and dated September 14, 2011, outline the groundwater and surface water monitoring and reporting requirements for DYEC.
-This 2023 Annual Groundwater and Surface Water Monitoring Report (GWSW) has been prepared in accordance with Condition 20.8 of the EA Approval, Condition 15 of the ECA, and the Groundwater and Surface Water Monitoring Plan to provide details of the monitoring program completed in 2023.
+This 2024 Annual Groundwater and Surface Water Monitoring Report (GWSW) has been prepared in accordance with Condition 20.8 of the EA Approval, Condition 15 of the ECA, and the Groundwater and Surface Water Monitoring Plan to provide details of the monitoring program completed in 2024.

 With MECP approval via a letter dated May 17, 2016, the routine surface water monitoring program (i.e., placement and monitoring of sondes in Tooley Creek) for DYEC was suspended due to construction activities for the Highway 401/Courtice Road interchange.
-The Region will resume the surface water monitoring program in 2024.
+In accordance with the approved monitoring plan and with the completion of construction activities in the area, the surface water monitoring program resumed in 2024.